dy1z/docs/content/docs/development/events.md

 ## Events

-These are the available events that you can use in Maizzle.
+These are the events that you can use in Maizzle.

 ### afterConfig